smguilia/overview-1/accessibility/accessibility_features.md

 The {{site.data.keyword.Bluemix_notm}} web user interface accessibility compliance status is specifically for the {{site.data.keyword.Bluemix_notm}} product platform.
 There are subsections of the user interface that are owned by third-party products or services that host content within the platform, for which the {{site.data.keyword.Bluemix_notm}} compliance record does not maintain or own the accessibility compliance status.
 If you are accessing any user interface or documentation for a service, you must request the compliance statements for that service.
 For example, if you are using an interface for {{site.data.keyword.containerlong_notm}}, the administration console for a local or dedicated environment, or an IoT service, you must request [product accessibility information](https://www.ibm.com/able/product_accessibility/){: external} for that interface or documentation.

 The {{site.data.keyword.Bluemix_notm}} documentation accessibility compliance is specifically for the {{site.data.keyword.Bluemix_notm}} core platform information, and it does not extend to any services.
-From the home page, the content is separated into tabs, and the Learn section of the Get started tab, Build tab, service-specific CLI docs on the Tools tab, and All docs tab contain links to content that is maintained separately by service teams.
 The available documentation for {{site.data.keyword.Bluemix_notm}} is managed and reported in the {{site.data.keyword.Bluemix_notm}} product accessibility information that is available upon request.
 For compliance status for any service, you must request [product accessibility information](https://www.ibm.com/able/product_accessibility/){: external}.

 In addition to standard {{site.data.keyword.IBM_notm}} help desk and support websites, {{site.data.keyword.IBM_notm}} has established a TTY telephone service for use by deaf or hard of hearing customers to access sales and support services: